Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Examples

 Next, we let $A_i(x) = H_i x - h_i$ for $H_i \in \Sp^p$ and $h_i \in \R^p$, with $\mathcal{K}^A_i = \mathcal{K}$ for all $i \in \mathcal{I}$ and $\Gk = \R$ as before.
 In this case, we scale by making $(Z_k)_{ii}$ similar to $(H_i)_{kk} + |h_{ik}|$ for each $k \in \mathcal{K}$ and each $i \in \mathcal{I}$.
 We then let $W_k = Z_k$.
 We generate $H_i$ by selecting $X_i \in \R^{p \times p}$ from a random uniform distribution on $[0, 1]^{p \times p}$ and setting $H_i = X_i^\intercal X_i$.
 We generate the data by selecting a central location $c \in \R^p$ from a random uniform distribution on $[0,1]^p$, and then select a set of random displacement vectors $r_i \in \R^p$ from a random uniform distribution on $[-.5,.5]^p$, forming $h_i = c + r_i$.
 We scale via Sinkhorn-Knopp as before.

 Figure \ref{cab:fig:quad} shows the results of ten trials with $p=100$, $n=20$, $\alpha=0.5$, and $\gamma=1.75$.
-We compare the scaled algorithm with the same uniform weight matrices above.
+We compare the scaled algorithm with the uniform weight matrices in \eqref{cab:uniform_mats}.
 We again see much faster convergence and reduction in the sum of the squared distances from the mean.